 - Cleaning frequently touched surfaces and disinfect contact points such as doors and toilets.

-- Handle all waste in the properly and safely.
+- Handle all waste properly and safely.

 - Ventilate premises regularly, i.e. regular air exchange for 10 minutes before, during and after the service.